 Often key site characteristics and potential impacts are assessed using analytical or numerical models.
-Prior to modelling, a clear list of objectives should be developed.
+Prior to modelling, a clear list of objectives is required.
 This specifies the quantities of interest to be assessed, the spatial extent and duration of the assessment, the key processes to be included, suitable spatial and temporal resolutions, and the data required (see sections 3 and 4 also).
+Site-specific data should be obtained to parameterise numerical models whenever possible.
 More than one model or a combination of analytical and numerical models may be required to model the behaviour of groundwater, surface water and the interaction between the two, especially if the objectives require sharply differing scales and levels of detail.
-Conceptual models (see Section 2.2) and the objectives should inform model design (e.g., level of model complexity needed to achieve its purpose).
-Assumptions should be clearly described and justified in the project assessment documentation (Middlemis and Peeters 2018).
-Climate scenarios appropriate to the project area and proposed duration, including recovery of groundwater levels post-closure should be incorporated into the model design.
-New or refined models may be needed after approval of the project.
+Conceptual models (see Section 2.2) and the objectives should inform the design of the model (e.g., the level of model complexity needed to achieve its purpose).
+Assumptions should be clearly described and justified in the project assessment documentation.